-If the attendance of any pupils is required at the hearing, parental permission will be sought if the pupil is under the age of 18.
-Extra care will be taken to consider the vulnerability of children where they are present at a complaints hearing.
+If the attendance of any pupils is required at the hearing, parental permission will be sought.
+Extra care will be taken to consider the vulnerability of children where they are present at a Complaint Review hearing.
 The Panel should respect the views of the child/young person and give them equal consideration to those of adults.
 If the child/young person is the Complainant, the Panel should ask in advance if any support is needed to help them present their complaint.
 Where the child/young person's parent is the Complainant, the Panel should give the parent the opportunity to say which parts of the hearing, if any, the child/young person needs to attend.
 However, the parent should be advised that agreement might not always be possible if the parent wishes the child/young person to attend a part of the hearing that the Panel considers is not in the child/young person's best interests.
 The welfare of the child/young person is paramount.